rhm2k/cline_docs/tools/cline-tools-guide.md

 3. **MCP Tools**
    - `use_mcp_tool`: Use tools from MCP servers
    - `access_mcp_resource`: Access MCP server resources
+   - Users can create custom MCP tools that Cline can then access
+   - Example: Create a weather API tool that Cline can use to fetch forecasts

 4. **Interaction Tools**
    - `ask_followup_question`: Ask user for clarification